Add a Tournament Register Coaching & Playing Running Tournaments Help - FAQ Who Is List of Clubs

 • You can have 3 players for every available rink.
 We had 36 players and used 12 rinks.

 • We picked the top 6 players as 'seeds' and placed them in the same group (the draw had six groups of six players).
 This means that every player in the tournament met only one of these seeded players in the qualifying games.
-The winner was not seeded
+The winner was not seeded.
+It is probably better not to do this unless you have a good knowledge of the ability of all entrants

 • Cards were printed for every player using word merging - these cards had space for 6 games of 6 ends and showed nine timeslots with the rink played on or the marking requirements at each time